dotnet/arcade/Documentation/DependenciesFlowPlan.md

 For V1, the minimun APIs needed are:
 - Add
 - Get
-- Update

 ## Darc
 ### Interaction with the Product Dependency Store
-Darc needs to do get, add, and push using the API of the Product Dependency Store
+Darc uses the GET API call from the Product Dependency Store

 ### Add the ability to set the owner of the PR
 By using GitHub tokens, be able to set the owner of the PR.

 ### Push to more than one repo
-Implement the functionality to be able to push changes to more than one repository.
-This means define and write logic to validate the `RepoFile.xml` and be able to do `darc push -r "E:\RepoFile.xml" -t <GitHub Token>`
+Define if we need this and how it should work.

 ## Maestro++
 ### Implement Channel subscription mechanism to Arcade